pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 5.1.3 =
+* Fix: Make ViaBill pricetag toggleable for all locations

 = 5.1.2 =
 * Fix: Patch payments in 'process_payment' to make sure all transaction variables are up to date to avoid problems when gateway switching after cancelling a payment.
 * Fix: Optimize gateway availability check on MobilePay Checkout payments in order to remove the fast checkout button when a subscription is in the cart.